 Voters Support Fireworks Bans, Transportation Taxes, but Parks and Police Struggle

 Whew!
 It was a busy election for local ballot measures, with 148 issues decided across Washington State (not counting school districts).
 There are more interesting issues than space to write about them, so I’ll break the election down into two posts.
 This one deals with funding measures and bans on fireworks, marijuana, and alcohol.
-Read part two, on citizen initiatives and changes to governance structures, here.
+(Here is a link to part two regarding citizen initiatives and changes to governance structures.)

 For the full results, take a look at our handy Local Ballot Measure Database.
 (I’ll update the percentages once the counties certify the results.)